HimoriK/book/src/ch03-02-data-types.md

 Each variant can be either signed or unsigned and has an explicit size.
-*Signed* and *unsigned* refer to whether it’s possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
-It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
+*Signed* and *unsigned* refer to whether it’s possible for the number to be negative(signed), or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
+When it’s safe to assume the number is positive, it’s shown with no sign.
+Signed numbers are stored using [two’s complement][twos-complement]<!-- ignore
-Signed numbers are stored using [two’s complement][twos-complement]<!-- ignore --> representation.
+--> representation.

 Each signed variant can store numbers from -(2<sup>n - 1</sup>) to 2<sup>n -